aceorg-khongks/ace01-ops/README.md

 <img src="./xdocs/images/diagram10.png" alt="drawing" width="800"/>

 You can see that your new organization doesn't yet have any repositories in it.
 Let's start by adding the `ace01-ops` repository to it.

 ---

 ## Creating the `ace01-ops` repository

 We use a [template repository](https://github.com/ace-modernization-demo/ace01-ops) to create `ace01-ops` in our new organization.
 Forking a template creates a repository with a clean git history, allowing us to track the history of changes to our cluster every time we update `ace01-ops`.

-<br> Click on [this
+Click on [this
 URL](https://github.com/ace-modernization-demo/ace01-ops/generate) to fork from the `ace01-ops` template repository:

 <img src="./xdocs/images/diagram11.png" alt="drawing" width="800"/>

 This screen allows you to define the properties for your copy of the `ace01-ops` repository.

 Specifically: